 Primary Language Program

 The Primary Language Program supports students in the elementary grades with a variety of learning needs, including Autism Spectrum Disorders, cognitive, sensory and language based differences.
 A licensed special education teacher, along with experienced paraprofessional(s), speech language pathologist(s), occupational therapist(s) and an autism consultant, work together as a team to address the students’ unique needs.
 Students are grouped in an effort to individualize instruction by learning style and/or developmental age.
-The program is located in the brand new, state of the art, East Fairhaven Elementary School building.
+The program is located in the beautiful Rochester Memorial School.

 A small class size allows students to learn at their own rate, supported by small student/teacher ratios (3:1).
 Academics are modified to facilitate attending and independence.
 Curriculum is be based on the MA Curriculum Frameworks and all students in grades 3 and up participate in the MCAS or MCAS Alternative Assessment.
 Social skills are supported through facilitated inclusion/reverse inclusion activities, participation in school based activities and community outings.